fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 In summary, instance *variables* keep track of __state__, and instance *methods* expose __behavior__ for objects.
 State *sets or determines the attributes* of an object.
 We can think of the _instance variables themselves_ as the __attributes__ (which are shared by __all objects__ of that class) and the *actual objects* referenced by those instance variables as the _state_ (which is specific to each object).

 The __attributes__ of the objects of a class are shared by all objects of the class, and are defined by the instance variables defined by the class.
-Instance variable values for each individual object keep track of the unique __state__ of each object of a class.
+Instance variable __values__ for each individual object keep track of the unique __state__ of each object of a class and are unique to each individual object.

+### Attributes versus State
+Another useful mental model is that classes don't define instance variables, they _define attributes_ (since attributes are getter/setter methods that can be inherited).
+Note that the instance name and variable __behind__ the attribute are not inherited - these are defined when an object is instantiated from the class and are unique to each object.

+An *instance variable* is named by the class, but each object created from the class __creates its own copy of the instance variable__, and its _value_ contributes to the overall *state* of the object.

+With this definition, note that __the instance variable is actually not part of the class__; therefore, it can't be inherited.
+The subclass does know about the name, but it's merely using that name as a handle for the value it contains.

+Ruby's instance variables are __not inherited__ and have nothing to do with the inheritance mechanism.
+The reason that they sometimes appear to be inherited is that instance variables are _created by the methods that first assign values to them_, and __those methods are often inherited__ or chained (i.e. getter and setter methods).

+An *attribute* is an instance variable __name and value__.
+More specifically, an attribute __must be accessible outside the methods defined by the class__; this means you need either a getter or setter method, or both.
+You can't access variables (local or instance) outside of a class, but you can access the attributes by using the getter and/or setter.

+If you don't have a getter or setter method, you only have an instance variable and a value (and __not an attribute__), which still contributes to state.
+An attribute's getter and setter methods will be inherited by a superclass, but the __instance variable name and value behind the attribute do not participate in inheritance__.

+Every object has state.
+State is the *collection of all instance variables and their values defined for an object*.
+Since state is part of the *object*, not the class, state is __not inherited__.

+In summary:
+- A subclass inherits the methods of the superclass.
+- Instance variables and their values are not inheritable.
+- Attribute getters and setters are methods, so they are inheritable.
+- Attribute names and their values are just instance variables and values, so they are not inheritable.
+- State is __tied directly to individual objects__, so is not inheritable.

 ### Initialising a new object
 In our code below, we've created the `initialize` method, which gets called every time you create a new object.
 Calling the `new` class method eventually leads us to the `initialize` instance method.